 Kings Norton Girls’ School welcomes the Pupil Premium initiative to provide funding to support this group of young people.
 In 2018/19 we received £199,155 in pupil premium funding and £6076 Year 7 Catch Up funding to support Reading and Maths.

 - One or more parents are in the Armed forces

-- You adopted your daughter
+- You adopted your child

 - The child in your care is on a residence or special guardianship order

 We use target the extra funding into one of the following three areas:

 - Quality of teaching for all

 We use a significant proportion of the extra funding for recruitment and retention of outstanding teachers.
 This enables us to keep class sizes as low as possible and ensures students are taught by specialists.

 - Targeted support

 We use a Maths coach and Learning Assistant to provide a range of targeted interventions in numeracy and literacy.
 We also participate in national initiatives aimed at closing the gap in outcomes.